johnathanvman/F6/index.md

 						Entrys.push("CDOM swoops down to SUB and tilts the girls head back to bite her throat.
 CSUB's eyes grow wide as her blood is sucked down by the hungry bat.
 She falls backwards when DOM finishes her meal."+choose(["The Batgirl uses her wings to quickly get airborne again.","The Batgirl licks her lips before using her wings to get airborne once more."]))
 					}

-						Entrys.push("CDOM leaps on SUB's back and bites down hard at the base of her neck and starts to drink.
+						Entrys.push("CDOM leaps on SUB's back and bites down hard at the base of her neck to drink.
 CSUB falls to her knees as the color is drained from her face."+choose([""," CDOM wipes her bloody mouth and lets the depleted meal slump forward."]))

 					if(unit(s[1]).Negative){
 						Entrys.push("CDOM "+choose(["","","nervously ","quietly "])+"apologizes before sinking her teeth into SUB's neck, she looks timid even as she sucks the life force from the struggling girl.")